elizabethsiegle/Bay_Area_tech_meetups/README.md

 + :fire: [SFNode](https://www.meetup.com/sfnode/) has great talks, food, and people.
 Held at places like GitHub and Sentry.
 Led by [Dan Shaw](https://twitter.com/dshaw), some past talks and speakers have included Creating Electronic Dance Music with JavaScript & Node.js with [Walmik Deshpande](https://twitter.com/_walmik) (I attended this talk--it was A+!), Open Source S3 Clone in Node,Authy and Node - Easy and Quick 2FA, and so many more.
 <br>
 + :fire: [WaffleJS](https://wafflejs.com).
-Come for the waffles.
-Stay for the speakers. $12 to attend, but is donated to a non-profit (usually Black Girls Code.)
-Great talks take place first Wednesday of every month at SoMa StrEAT Food Park, past ones include Automate your User-interface QA using selenium, and [Rodney Folz’s](https://twitter.com/rodneyfolz) If You Only Make Chrome Extensions, You’re Killing the Open Web.
+Come for the waffles, stay for the speakers. $12 to attend, but is donated to a non-profit (usually Black Girls Code.)
+Great talks take place first Wednesday of every month at [SoMa StrEAT Food Park](http://www.somastreatfoodpark.com), past ones include Automate your User-interface QA using selenium, and [Rodney Folz’s](https://twitter.com/rodneyfolz) If You Only Make Chrome Extensions, You’re Killing the Open Web.
 <br>
 <img src= images/wafflejs.JPG width=300 height=300>